pulzze/autoflow-documentation/docs/Documentation/advanced-guide/security/api-level-security.md

 - **Authorization**: OpenAPI enables you to describe and document the authorization mechanisms supported by your API.
 You can define scopes, roles, or permissions associated with specific API operations, and document how clients can request and obtain the necessary authorization to access protected resources.

-    &gt; Refer to Server Level Security documentations to learn how to configure server authorization &gt;
+     Refer to Server Level Security documentations to learn how to configure server authorization

     Example